i13e/aoc/solutions/README.md

  # Solutions

-This folder has each all of the solutions, written in Python.
-Starting in 2020, I started writing a daily post to explain my solution to the day's problem.
+This folder contains all of my Advent of Code solutions written in Python.
+Each folder also contains a short writeup explaining my solution for that day's problem.

 ## Audience